Michael8968/leverage-clone/MIGRATION_PLAN.md

 Key achievements:
 - **Environment Separation:** `next.config.js` and environment variables now correctly distinguish between development (Firebase) and production (TCB) environments.
 - **Service Abstraction:** `db.ts` and `auth.ts` services were created to decouple the application logic from the specific backend implementation.
+- **API-Driven Backend:** All direct client-side database access has been eliminated.
+A comprehensive set of Next.js API routes now handles all data operations, providing a secure and scalable backend.
+This was a major effort to fix critical build errors and architect the application correctly.
 - **Authentication Overhaul:**
     - The `useAuthStore` was refactored to use the new `auth` service.
     - `AuthProvider` was refactored to correctly initialize the auth state listener.
     - Production authentication was re-architected to use a robust JWT-based system, with Next.js API routes (`/login`, `/register`, `/me`) handling user management and token issuance.
-    - Development authentication still uses Firebase, with `/api/auth/firebase-sync` acting as a bridge to keep the TCB database in sync.
-- **Code Cleanup:** Obsolete files (`firebase.ts`, `tcb.ts`, `cloudbase-compat.ts`) were removed from the codebase.
+- **Code Cleanup:** Obsolete files and direct database dependencies in the frontend have been removed.

-The application is now architecturally sound and ready for the next steps of data migration and deployment.
+The application is now architecturally sound, fully functional, and ready for final testing and deployment.

 ---